Cho Sik: Hermit scholar fostering disciples

 At the age of 37, he took the civil service exam at his mother's urging, but he failed.
 He then abandoned the exams, choosing to live a life detached from official positions and focusing his efforts on scholarly research and cultivating virtue instead.
-However, as his reputation as a scholar grew, he was recommended for a government post in 1538 by prominent figures such as Yi Ŏnjŏk (이언적; 李彦迪; 1491–1553), the Governor of Gyeongsang-do.
+However, as his reputation as a scholar grew, he was recommended for a government post in 1538 by prominent figures such as Yi Ŏnjŏk (1491–1553), the Governor of Gyeongsang-do.
 He declined the appointment and refused Lee's request for a meeting, promising to meet at a later date.

 In 1545, when he turned 45, the Eulsa Literati Purge (을사사화; 乙巳士禍) brought calamity upon his close associates.
 He lamented the world and withdrew further still.
 Coinciding with the death of his mother, he returned to his hometown to mourn.
 After completing the mourning rites, he established a Confucian academy in his hometown of Togol (토골; 兎洞) and lectured on Neo-Confucianism.

 In 1553, when Cho Sik declined a post in the central government offered to him by the court, Yi Hwang sent him a letter urging him to accept the position and suggesting that they write to each other.
 They exchanged three or four letters thereafter.

 The following year, aged 55, Cho was appointed Magistrate of Dangseong County.
 However, he submitted a letter of resignation to King Myeongjong, who had ascended the throne at a young age, urging him to guard against the political involvement of his maternal relatives.
 Cho cautioned the king against referring to his mother, Queen Dowager Munjeong, as a 'lonely woman in the palace', and implored him to focus on stabilizing the nation and restoring public trust amid the crisis.

 His upright and critical spirit was long praised by later generations.
 He then submitted a resignation petition known as the Danseong Resignation Petition (사직소; 辭職疏) and returned to his hometown.

 Around this time, prominent figures such as Jeong In-hong and Park Je-hyeon began studying under him.
 In 1561, he left Togol and moved to Sancheong in Gyeongsang Province, from where he could see the peak of Jirisan Mountain, Cheonwangbong (천왕봉; 天王峯).
 Admiring his reputation, scholars flocked not only from nearby regions, but also from Seoul.
-Among them were individuals who would go on to make their mark on history, including Choi Hwang (최황; 崔滉; 1529-1603) and Kwak Chaeu (곽재우; 郭再祐; 1552–1617).
+Among them were individuals who would go on to make their mark on history, including Choi Hwang (최황; 崔滉; 1529-1603) and Kwak Chaeu (1552–1617).